Feeding Timer Lite app icon

 With your needs put first, and ours second.

-Why I Started a Feeding Log and Never Looked Back
+Why I Started a Breastfeeding Tracker and Never Looked Back

-Why I Started a Feeding Log and Never Looked Back
+Why I Started a Breastfeeding Tracker and Never Looked Back

 A small habit that turned late‑night guesswork into calm, confident feeding — and why I wish I’d started sooner.